 When cooking pasta ‘al dente‘, test the past by biting it.
 If it sticks to your teeth but is not overly crunchy, it is ready.
 If you bite right through the pasta with ease, you have over cooked the tortellini.
 For this recipe, that means the tortellini will be mushy and fall apart.

 Bring a large pot of salted water to a boil.
-Add in the cheese tortellini and boil for 1 1/2 minutes.
-Do not follow the package instructions.
-Drain the pasta and immediately rinse it with cold water to stop it from cooking further.
+Add the pasta and boil for 1 1/2 minutes.
+Do not cook the tortellini according to package instructions.
+Drain the pasta and immediately rinse with cold water to stop it from cooking further.

 Place the salad ingredients (cherry tomatoes, mozzarella balls, red onion, Kalamata olives, cucumber) and cooked tortellini in a large bowl.

-Top the salad with pesto and gently mix until it all the ingredients become coated.
+Top the salad with pesto and toss to combine.
 Season with salt and pepper as needed.

 - 19 oz frozen cheese tortellini